SoyBison/site/content/post/unix_time.md

 Here are the pros to using OpenBox that I can think of right away:
   - Traditional-ish setup, if someone else tries to use my laptop I don't have to walk them through every single keypress to do basic things.
   - Hella customizable.
 Because the configs are in XML, you can call pretty much arbitrary commands and scripts from them, including python.
 If I want to sit down and develop entire plugins for OpenBox, that's my prerogative.
-  - Well-developed, it has been a favorite alternate Window Manager for like 20 years, so there's a rich environment of mods tweaks and scripts for us to shameless steal from.
+  - Well-developed, it has been a favorite alternate Window Manager for like 20 years, so there's a rich ecosystem of mods tweaks and scripts for us to shamelessly steal from.

 Here is the installation line: